amit-jain/raspberry-bot/README.md

 The various experiments performed:
 * Using the BERT cased vocabulary and fine-tuning with case on.
 Gives quite a bit of performance loss hence, the approach was disbanded.
 * Trying out different layers of the base ALBERT model for creating embeddings as suggested by authors of the BERT model.
-    - Last 4 layers - This approach has shown promise and helped improve the `active_intent_accuracy` to 93.8% but performance on other metrics dropped noticeably.
+    - Last 4 layers - This approach has shown promise and helped improve the `active_intent_accuracy` to 93.8% but performance on various`goal_accuracy` and `noncat_accuracy` metrics dropped noticeably by 5% - 10%.
     - Hybrid (Last 4 layers for intent and last layer for others) - Does much worse (Hard to analyze but could be a problem in the implementation).
     - Second last layer